Eloy Jiménez Player Props: White Sox vs. Twins

 Eloy Jiménez At The Plate

-- In nine games this season (40.9%), Jimenez has picked up an RBI, including two games with multiple runs batted in.
+- Jimenez has driven in a run in 10 games this season (43.5%), including two games with multiple runs batted in.

-- He has scored in nine games this season (40.9%), but has had no multi-run games.
+- He has scored in 10 of 23 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.